Skip to content

 Adding a sample⚓︎

 To add a sample (+ add samples), you must add at least one sample file.
 Each sample file must be linked to a patient, a run or a set.
 One of those fields will be automatically completed depending on whether you accessed the sample page.
 These fields provide autocompletion to help you enter the correct patient, run or sets.
 It is advised to fill in both fields (when it makes sense).
-However please note that the correspondig patients, runs and sets must have been created beforehand.
+However please note that the corresponding patients, runs and sets must have been created beforehand.

 Pre-processing⚓︎